Simon-Pierre Savard-Tremblay

-Simon-Pierre Savard-Tremblay (born May 11, 1988) is a Canadian politician who was elected to the House of Commons in the 2019 federal election.
-Savard-Tremblay represents the electoral district of Saint-Hyacinthe—Bagot as a member of the Bloc Québécois.
+Simon-Pierre Savard-Tremblay (born May 11, 1988) is a Canadian politician who sat in the House of Commons from the 2019 federal election until his resignation in 2026.
+Savard-Tremblay represented the electoral district of Saint-Hyacinthe—Bagot as a member of the Bloc Québécois until 2026 when he left the BQ caucus pending his resignation from parliament to run in the 2026 Quebec general election.
+Savard-Tremblay was nominated by the Parti Québécois as its candidate in Saint-Hyacinthe.
+Savard-Tremblay resigned from parliament on June 19, 2026.

 Biography

 Simon-Pierre Savard-Tremblay grew up in Quebec City before settling in Montreal to follow his college studies in economic and social sciences at Collège Stanislas.
 He holds a bachelor's degree in political science from the Université de Montréal and a master's degree in sociology from the Université du Québec in Montreal.
 In 2018 he obtained a doctorate in socio-economics of development from the School for Advanced Studies in the Social Sciences in Paris, under the supervision of Jacques Sapir and Florence Weber.

 Savard-Tremblay's involvement in politics led him to chair the Forum jeunesse du Bloc Québécois from 2010 to 2012, notably during the 2011 federal election.

 He was active as a columnist in the media for several years, contributing to a blog at the Journal de Montréal.

 Savard-Tremblay first defended conservative positions.
 This has gradually moved away to adopt a similar posture of left nationalism and economic nationalism and hostile to neoliberalism.
 He openly admires the British economist John Maynard Keynes, whom he describes as "the greatest economist of the 20th century" and "the great thinker of society".

 In April 2019, Savard-Tremblay launched his campaign for the nomination of the Bloc Québécois in the riding of Saint-Hyacinthe—Bagot.
 He was elected as Member of Parliament in the federal elections of October 2019.

-Since 2021 he has served as the critic of international trade, aerospace and cars in the Bloc Québécois Shadow Cabinet.
+Since 2021, he has served as the critic of international trade, aerospace and cars in the Bloc Québécois Shadow Cabinet.

+He was elected vice chair of the Canadian House of Commons Standing Committee on International Trade and the Canadian House of Commons Standing Committee on National Defence in the 45th Canadian Parliament in 2025.

 Personal life

-Savard-Tremblay is a member of the Huron-Wendat Nation.
+Savard-Tremblay is a member of the Wendat Nation.